muxinc/certificate-expiry-monitor/README.md

 ```

 ### Kubernetes Manifest
 You're probably going to want to run the certificate-expiry monitor in a Kubernetes cluster.
-The following manifest shows how you might monitor a set of ingress pods matching the label `k8s-app=my-ingresses` in the `default` namespace for the `foobar.example.com` certificate hostname:
+The following manifest shows how you might monitor a set of ingress pods matching the label `k8s-app=my-ingresses` in the `default` namespace for the `foobar.example.com` domain:

 ```yaml
 apiVersion: extensions/v1beta1